CS-ION/Yallabois-Banking/README.md

 # Yallabois-Banking (group project for NBO Hackathon 2019)
 A Neo-Banking prototype creating using proto.io software.
 The prototype was developed to assist customers of the bank with various features of online banking in an efficient as well as user-friendly way.
 Check out frame.html to see how the prototype works in a real setting.
 The various features of the prototype is listed below.
-The prototype in its implementation is very basic/elementary and can be improved in various technical aspects.
+The prototype in its implementation is very basic/elementary and can be improved in various technical aspects as well as adding various other banking features like updating KYC, scanning cheques, generating e-statements, etc.

 ## Features